 If you will be packing a lunch from home, be sure to have a sturdy lunch box or a supply of paper bags on hand.
 Here are some quick and creative ideas for making school lunches healthy and fun:

-- Sneak vegetables like lettuce, cucumber or zucchini slices into sandwiches.
+• Sneak vegetables such as lettuce, cucumber, or zucchini slices into sandwiches.

-- Buy baked chips and low-fat crackers or pretzels.
-Avoid items with trans fats in them such as packaged cookies, snack cakes and regular chips.
+• Buy baked chips, low-fat crackers, or pretzels.
+Avoid items with trans fats in them such as packaged cookies, snack cakes, and regular chips.

 Plan dinners for the week ahead and shop on the weekends to avoid last minute trips to the grocery store.